 Storage Tips

-When making coffee boba, it’s tempting to make a ton of it in the hopes of drinking it all week.
+When making boba coffee, it’s tempting to make a ton of it in the hopes of drinking it all week.
 Trust me, you don’t want to do that, though, for the best flavors happen when you make it fresh.
 Plus, boba pearls get hard in the fridge and don’t retain that wonderful texture.

-If you want to save your leftover coffee bubble tea, you should remove all the boba from the bottom.
-Then you can keep your coffee boba in a mason jar for up to 2 days.
+- Fridge: If you want to save your leftover coffee bubble tea, you should remove all the boba from the bottom.
+Then, you can keep your coffee boba in a mason jar for up to 2 days.
 Just make fresh boba when you’re ready to drink it.
+Here is a complete guide on How Long Does Milk Tea Last In The Fridge?

 Meal Prep